 The slide sorter is a useful view of your presentation as it allows you to see the logical flow of your presentation.
 It can also flag up slides that look busy and which may benefit from breaking up in to two slides for example.

 We hope you’ve found these tips for creating presentation slides helpful.
-If you would like learn more about our online secretarial service or any of our other personal assistant remote services feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you would like learn more about our online secretarial service or any of our other remote assistant services feel free to call us on 0800 994 9016 or use our contact form in the menu above.